flyingstick22/electricity-saver-II/README.md

-# Control your electrical loads with GCP based on current electricity price in Finland
+# Control your electrical loads using GCP, Python and Shelly relay based on hourly electricity prices in Finland
+...

 ## Intro
 This app is ...